Cheadle Hulme United Reformed Church

 Policy for use of SOCIAL & ONLINE MEDIA

-Social media such as Facebook, Twitter, WhatsApp, blogs and websites are extremely useful tools for communicating widely about our church and our faith to the public, supporters, the media and the world at large.
+Social media such as Facebook, Twitter, WhatsApp, blogs and websites are immensely important tools for communicating widely about our church and our faith to the public, supporters, the media and the world at large.

-However, once published information is immediately in the public domain and liable to be taken as fact or as the official policy of this church or even the URC.
+Once published information is immediately in the public domain and liable to be taken as fact or as the official policy of this church or even the URC.
 This means that we need to make sure that we get it right.
 We should never publish any information which could potentially distress members or the wider church or present us unfavourably to the world.
-Published material may then be copied anywhere in the world, perhaps before it can be retracted, if retraction is actually possible.
-Remember, too that people of other cultures may see far reaching interpretations or twists in otherwise innocent or unguarded comments.
+Published material may then be copied anywhere in the world, often before it can be retracted, if retraction is actually possible.
+Remember, too that some people, perhaps from other cultures, may see far reaching interpretations or twists in otherwise innocent or unguarded comments.
+Think twice!

 Before you publish any information, consider:

-- Is it true fact, and is the information of interest to the public?
+- Is the information of interest to the public?

 - Is it opinion?
 At least make it clear.